 The king dragged his feet on that issue as well and the buttermilk girl made that easy to do.
 Someone finally asked the king what to do about the sister and he said he didn't care anymore.
 He used a phrase similar to today's: 'It's in God's hands now.'

 It has to do with the sister now being the responsibility and burden of the stars since he would no longer be burdened with her.'
-(It's not quite a 100% but maybe I'll get it yet.)
+(It's not quite a 100% but I'll get it.)

 The saying might not have been Greek, but from the North so it wasn't too clear.
 The phrase 'It's in God's hands now.' might be interpreted by a different culture as: 'It is now in the hands of the Gods'.

-That night after the king went to bed about 100 men left the palace as fast as they could with every weapon available.
-(Gabriel says it was almost 150 men who left and they also took the king's dogs.)
+That night after the king went to bed about 100 men left the palace as fast as they could with every weapon available and they also took the king's dogs.

 When the king awoke in the morning it was unusually quiet and he found the palace was completely unguarded.
 His prominently displayed sword was missing and there was not a soldier or able bodied man left in the palace.
 Every possible weapon had disappeared.
 Even the kitchen knives were gone so the cook had to use an old axe he found to cut up food for the meals, but then it disappeared too.
 Even the trees in the garden had been cut down and made into staves.